cookieBerlin/engelsystem-api/doc/api/v1/resource/room/update.rst

 Response
 ========
-If successful, this method returns a 204 status.
+If successful, this method returns a 200 or 204 status.